mcmickburns/iceriverminer_dump/README.md

 # OS
 The OS dump is located in the OS folder.
 <br>
-The OS dump was taken from a KS3L.
+The OS dump was taken from a KS3L that has not been updated to the lastest version.

 # Firmware
 The firmware folder contains firmware from